DockYard/svelte-inline-component/README.md

-# vite-plugin-svelte-inline-components
+# svelte-inline-components

+This repo contains two packages that are designed to work together.

-This component allows you to define components inline using tagged template in your tests.
+- `svelte-inline-component` provides a runtime tagged template helper to define your inline components in your svelte tests.
+- `vite-plugin-svelte-inline-component` is a vite plugin that allows to import the inline components defined with the above utility.

 Used in conjunction with Vitest, it makes for a far better experience testing sveltekit apps as you can test things that were previously impossible or impractical, like components that take blocks or several components that interact with each other, at once.